Sustainability

 Overall picture of strengthening collaboration between audit functions

-In our auditing function, we ensure the effectiveness of audits by strengthening cooperation between the statutory auditing function (Audit & Supervisory Board Members and Accounting Auditors) and the internal auditing function (the Internal Audit Office).
-We have and will continue to strengthen our focus on the compliance activities of overseas subsidiaries, strict compliance with quality control and safety control rules, and the development and operation statuses of disclosure systems.
+We ensure the effectiveness of audits by strengthening cooperation between the statutory auditing function (Audit & Supervisory Board Members and Accounting Auditors) and the internal auditing function (the Internal Audit Office).
+In addition, to strengthen audits across the entire Group, we collaborate with Audit & Supervisory Board Members and the Internal Audit Office of subsidiaries that are considered large companies under the Companies Act of Japan.

 Audits by the Audit & Supervisory Board Members